Collection of assembling puzzles tracing the history of the most remarkable solutions to the problem of the square trisection.

 |

 You have access to a FabLab?
-The 29 solutions shared under CC-BY-NC-SA license will allow you to cut your own puzzles.
+The 32 solutions shared under CC-BY-NC-SA license will allow you to cut your own puzzles and tray.
 You don't have access to a FabLab?
 Snijlab will cut the pieces and send them to you.
+Our advice: use 5mm transparent plexiglass acrylic (PMMA).
 You want to delegate us the work of ordering and assembling the puzzles?
 Go to Artelude to buy our ready-to-use puzzles.
-We also propose compositions of 4 puzzles to build either a cube or a large square.
+We also propose 8 compositions of 4 puzzles.
+Each composition allows you to build either a cube or a large square.
+We use those stackable boxes for storage.
 Lost a piece?
 Contact us at info@qucub.com.

 Note : This page corrects and completes the "Square Trisection" publication of Christian Blanvillain and Janos Pach (2010).